dinhhuy258/vim-intellij/README.md

 ./vintellij.sh ${project-path}
 ```

-## Vim functions
+## Vintellij commands

+- `VintellijComradeEnable`: enable vintellij, the plugin will not be enabled automatically, you must do it by yourself

+- `VintellijQuickFix`: quick fix at current cursor

+- `VintellijNextInsight`: go to next insight

+- `VintellijPrevInsight`: go to previous insight

-- `vintellij#SuggestImports()`: suggest a list of importable classes for an element at the current cursor
+- `VintellijSuggestImports`: suggest a list of importable classes for an element at the current cursor

-- `vintellij#GoToDefinition()`: go to the position where an element at the current cursor is defined
+- `VintellijGoToDefinition`: go to the position where an element at the current cursor is defined

-- `vintellij#FindHierarchy()`: go to the subclasses or overriding methods for the class/method at the current cursor (project scope only)
+- `VintellijFindHierarchy`: go to the subclasses or overriding methods for the class/method at the current cursor (project scope only)

-- `vintellij#FindUsage()`: list all the occurrences of the symbol at the current cursor (project scope only)
+- `VintellijFindUsage`: list all the occurrences of the symbol at the current cursor (project scope only)

-- `vintellij#OpenFile()`: open the current file in Intellij
+- `VintellijOpenFile`: open the current file in Intellij

 ## Features